Ideal use case overview

 Select the coupon code element from the screen preview.

-Unique code: A unique code will display for each user (recommended if you'll track coupons.)
+Unique code: A unique code for each user (recommended if you track coupons).

-Configure the coupon code settings as required based on the type you select.
+Configure the coupon code settings as required based on the type selected.

 Are codes being pulled from the correct bank?

-Are they displayed or sent according to your configuration?
+Are they displayed or sent according to configuration?

 Confirm that fallback logic is working if a code is unavailable.

-Review the user experience across devices (desktop, tablet, mobile).
+Review Experience: Test a variety of answer combinations and review the user experience across all devices (desktop, tablet, mobile).

 Tip: Ask a colleague to run through the experience to catch issues you might overlook.